 Which Buildings Require NOC from the Fire department?

-High-rise or multi-story buildings with more than 15 meters in height are required to obtain the fire NOC from the fire department.
-Besides this, the following are the buildings categories required to observe the fire safety regulations:-
+Buildings with more than 15 meters in height must obtain the fire NOC from the fire department.
+Additionally, the following building categories must adhere to fire safety regulations:

 - Residential Buildings with Part Commercial Usage